mrmauer/detecting_poverty/README.md

-To build dataloaders for VIIRS images, we simply hold the TIF for Sub-Saharan Africa in memory, and then extract a 21x21 image from the TIF corresponding the appropriate coordinate pair.
+To build dataloaders for VIIRS images, we simply hold the TIF for Sub-Saharan Africa in memory, and then extract a 21x21 image from the TIF corresponding to the appropriate coordinate pair.